 Online queries are sent to the Aha Radio server and Google Places[®] interface.
-There is therefore a series of steps in which errors could occur during the online search, any one of which could lead to a blank search list being returned.
+Errors could occur during the online search, leading to a blank search list being returned.

-- The basic prerequisite to a successful online search is an adequate data connection.
+- The prerequisite to a successful online search is an adequate data connection.
 If no response is received in the car after 20 seconds, the query is terminated and the search list will appear blank. - The Google Places[®] interface is not tolerant of spelling mistakes.
 Terms will not be found in the Google[®] database if entered incorrectly. - The search radius in the online search is limited.
-In some cases, therefore, no results may be found for the selected location.
+In some cases, o results may be found for the selected location.
 Please specify your choice of location as accurately as possible.